tensorflow/runtime/README.md

 TFRT, as well as instructions to build and test TFRT components.

 TFRT currently supports Ubuntu-16.04.
 Future supported platforms include MacOS, Windows, etc. Bazel and clang are required to build and test TFRT.
+NVIDIA's CUDA Toolkit and cuDNN libraries are required for the GPU backend.

 To describe the TFRT build and test workflows, we will build and run the following binaries for graph execution.